 A lifelong crafter, Norville credits the confidence needed for her career to her love of crafting.
 She made much of her wardrobe early in her career and today enjoys sewing for her home.
 She has been the face of her own line of yarn and needles and is often knitting or crocheting off camera on the television set.

-Norville is a member of the Board of Directors for the Viacom Corporation and serves on the Compensation Committee.
-She is also a member of the Council on Foreign Relations, Women's Forum of New York, and Women Corporate Directors.
+Norville is a member of the Council on Foreign Relations, Women's Forum of New York, and Women Corporate Directors.
 Norville serves as a Director for the Broadcasters Foundation of America.
+Prior to the Viacom Corporation's merger with CBS, she was a member of the Board of Directors for the Viacom Corporation and served on the Compensation Committee.
 She is a past board member of the Girl Scout Council of Greater New York, Rita Hayworth (Alzheimer’s) Steering Committee.
 She is also on the boards of two privately held family firms.

 She is married and the mother of three.